تغييرات في السلوك: التطبيقات التي تستهدف الإصدار 16 من نظام التشغيل Android أو الإصدارات الأحدث

 • Receive an ACTION_ENCRYPTION_CHANGE intent whenever encryption status of the link changes.
 This includes encryption status change, encryption algorithm change, and encryption key size change.
 Apps must consider the bond restored if the link is successfully encrypted upon receiving ACTION_ENCRYPTION_CHANGE intent later.

-If your app currently uses custom mechanisms for bond loss handling, migrate to the new intent ACTION_KEY_MISSING to detect and manage bond loss events.
-We recommend your app guide the user to confirm the remote device is in range before initiating device forgetting and re-pairing.
+Your app should use this intent as the primary signal for bond loss detection and guiding the user to confirm the remote device is in range before initiating device forgetting or re-pairing.

 الأمان

-يتضمّن نظام التشغيل Android 16 (المستوى 36 لواجهة برمجة التطبيقات) التغييرات التالية على الأمان.
+يتضمّن نظام التشغيل Android 16 (المستوى 36 لواجهة برمجة التطبيقات) تغييرات الأمان التالية.

 قفل إصدار MediaStore